lyuziyang888-cloud/global-media-and-culture-review-/README.md

 - **Unit 4:** Week 4 lecture and tutorial on format programs, scripted and non-scripted adaptation, transnational production and *The Traitors*.
 - **Unit 5:** Week 5 lecture, tutorial and reading on Netflix, Hotstar and streaming localisation in India.
 - **Unit 6:** Week 6 lecture and tutorial on Western-centric approaches, Keane's five models and changing media capacity in China.
+- **Unit 7:** Week 7 lecture, tutorial and reading on soft power, media-service industries, place-making, Budapest and Brisbane.

 The original copyrighted PDFs are not stored in this public repository.
 Reading maps identify the arguments and evidence that should be checked against the supplied texts.